-Since this initial discovery, more fossils classified as Homo habilis were discovered in sites in East and South Africa in the 1970s and 1980s (Figure 10.6)..
+Since its initial discovery, many more Homo habilis were discovered in East and South African sites during the 1970s and 1980s (Figure 10.6).
 As more fossils joined the ranks of Homo habilis, several trends became apparent.
 First, the fossils were quite variable.
 While some resembled the fossil specimen first published by Leakey and colleagues, others had larger cranial capacity and tooth size.
-A well-preserved fossil skull from East Lake Turkana labeled KNM-ER-1470 displayed a larger cranial size along with a strikingly wide face reminiscent of a robust australopithecine.
-The diversity of the Homo habilis fossils prompted some scientists to question whether they displayed too much variation to all remain as part of the same species.
+A well-preserved fossil skull from East Lake Turkana labeled KNM-ER-1470 displayed a larger cranial size along with a strikingly wide face.
+The diversity of the Homo habilis fossils prompted some scientists to question whether they displayed too much variation to all belong to the same species.
 They proposed splitting the fossils into at least two groups.
-The first group resembling the original small-brained specimen would retain the species name Homo habilis; the second group consisting of the largerbrained fossils such as KNM-ER-1470 would be assigned the new name of Homo rudolfensis (see Figure 10.7).
+The first group resembling the original small-brained specimen would retain the species name Homo habilis; the second group consisting of the larger-brained fossils such as KNM-ER-1470 would be assigned the new name of Homo rudolfensis (see Figure 10.7).
 Researchers who favored keeping all fossils in Homo habilis argued that sexual dimorphism, adaptation to local environments, or developmental plasticity could be the cause of the differences.
 For example, modern human body size and body proportions are influenced by variations in climates and nutritional circumstances.